mitropolti/SEA-OF-THIEVES-CHEAT-PANEL/README.md

 USAGE:

 1. Launch SoT.exe [Sea of Thieves]

 2. Set SoT in Window Mode!
 [IMPORTANT]

 3. Then launch PVP SOT.exe [PVP ARENA 3.7.1]

+4. Press [HOME / END / INSERT] to open [CheatTable]

-4. Enjoy your time - If any problem is in your way, contact me.
+5. Enjoy your time - If any problem is in your way, contact me.